loopback00/EasyText/README.md

 ### Note!

-##### We recently updated EasyText to provide two more detailed interactive frontends, one is a questionnaire, which can be visited by registered users, but it does not require registration to experience it.
+We recently updated EasyText to provide two more detailed interactive frontends, one is a questionnaire, which can be visited by registered users, but it does not require registration to experience it.

-##### Another way is for users to judge the difficulty of four articles of different difficulty given by us, so as to get the user's ability level.
+Another way is for users to judge the difficulty of four articles of different difficulty given by us, so as to get the user's ability level.

+### Video

 We will show the features of EasyText through a demo video.